Synoptic Gospels: Special Matthew and Special Luke

 Matthew and Luke contain a large amount of material found in no other gospel.
 These materials are sometimes called "Special Matthew" or M and "Special Luke" or L.

 Both Special Matthew and Special Luke include distinct opening infancy narratives and post-resurrection conclusions (with Luke continuing the story in his second book Acts).
 In between, Special Matthew includes mostly parables, while Special Luke includes both parables and healings.

 Special Luke is notable for containing a greater concentration of Semitisms than any other gospel material.

 Luke gives some indication of how he composed his gospel in his prologue:

 Since many have undertaken to set down an orderly account of the events that have been fulfilled among us, just as they were handed on to us by those who from the beginning were eyewitnesses and servants of the word, I too decided, after investigating everything carefully from the very first, to write an orderly account for you, most excellent Theophilus, so that you may know the truth concerning the things about which you have been instructed.

 Synoptic problem

-The "synoptic problem" is the question of the specific literary relationship among the three synoptic gospels—that is, the question as to the source or sources upon which each synoptic gospel depended when it was written.

 The texts of the three synoptic gospels often agree very closely in wording and order, both in quotations and in narration.
-Most scholars ascribe this to documentary dependence, direct or indirect, meaning the close agreements among synoptic gospels are due to one gospel's drawing from the text of another, or from some written source that another gospel also drew from.
+Most scholars ascribe this to documentary dependence: the agreements among synoptic gospels are due to one gospel drawing from the text of another, or from some written source that another gospel also drew from.
+Recent scholarship tends to explain the gospels' relationship in terms of ancient compositional practices and comparisons with other ancient historical biographers over the traditional emphasis on theological agendas.